- 58% of consumers unable to access much needed online banking services since lockdown

 “Advances in AI and machine learning means a 24/7 customer service is possible while the latest collaboration tools can seamlessly bridge all services into one platform for a meaningful and consistent experience across all channels.
 But it’s essential that financial providers get on board now.
 AI is fundamental to a positive customer experience.
 It unlocks the art of the possible.”

 Olive’s UK study – “The Future of Online Banking” was conducted in May 2020 on 2,000 UK bank customers from 18+ years, and 500 UK Heads of Call Centres, Heads of Customer Service & Customer Service directors at UK banks.

 Olive’s UK study - “Online Banking for Gen Z” was conducted in February 2020 on 2,000 Generation Z (aged 18 – 22) consumers who bank, and 500 Heads of Customer Service and Customer Service Directors at UK banks.

-To be first to receive a full copy of the report, 'Digitally Transforming Britain’s Banks: Reactivity in the Face of a Public Health Crisis', on publication please sign up here.
+Download a full copy of the report, 'Digitally Transforming Britain’s Banks: Reactivity in the Face of a Public Health Crisis' here.